alexeyput/andr-devops/homework7/readme.md

 - EC2 instance in a private subnet as a Bastion host.
 The aim is to get an ssh access to EC2 instances in private subnets
 - NAT Gateway as the Internet access point for the Web-servers (OS updates, etc.)
 - Internet gateway for public networks
-- S3 Bucket for backup purposes (Web-servers copy their sites data to S3).
+- S3 Bucket for backup purposes (Web-servers copy their sites' data to S3).
-- VPC endpoint to transred to the S3 through the AWS Backbone Network
+- VPC endpoint to transferred to the S3 through the AWS Backbone Network
 - IAM Role is created to access the Web-servers to the S3
 - Application Load Balancer to balance workload between the Web-servers